Home | Site Index | Disclaimer | Email Me!

 Licensed fabric is usually copyrighted.
 However, there are two major misconceptions concerning licensed fabric:

-This page isn't about disagreeing with someone's opinions.
+This page is not about disagreeing with the opinion of someone else.
 The people listed here are flat wrong and they are contributing

 to the manufacturer (and in some cases the designer) misinformation concerning copyright restrictions.